Part 2

 Monitoring

-Our cluster and the apps in it have been pretty much a black box.
+Our cluster and the apps in it have so far been pretty much a black box for us.
 We've thrown stuff in and then hoped that everything works all right.
-We're going to use Prometheus to monitor the cluster and Grafana to view the data.
+We're now going to use Prometheus to monitor the cluster and Grafana to view the data.

-Installation instructions are here.
-After that we can add the official charts repository:
+After the installation, we can add the official charts repository:

 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts